pranavpr/cardinfo.github.io/_posts/2020-01-11-standard-chartered-ultimate-credit-card-review.md

 Standard Chartered does accept applications for this card based on credit cards of other banks.

-{% include tip.html tip="Make sure you have a free limit of Rs 4.5 Lakhs on existing credit card if you are applying on card-to-card basis." %}
+{% include tip.html tip="Make sure you have a free limit of Rs 4.5 Lakhs on existing credit card if you are applying on card-on-card basis." %}

 ### Fees